Sensory Stories # 54: Autism spectrum disorder and their sensory worlds

 👉 Get a FREE, quick and easy introduction to assessing your sensory style by taking our Sensory Quiz™.

-👉 If you want to know how your sensory thresholds work and what movement will be best for you, do our online Sensory Matrix™ and learn new things about yourself.
+👉 If you want to know how your sensory thresholds work, do our online Sensory Matrix™ and learn new things about yourself.